• Skip to primary navigation

 A charcuterie platter is the easiest thing to put together for Thanksgiving gatherings!
 The first thing you will need is to decide how many people you are serving for the size of your board.
 Choose one based on the number of guests, and how much food and yummy things you plan to serve.

-• CUTTING BOARDS: a large cutting board will work really well, just give it a good clean.
+• CUTTING BOARDS: A large cutting board will work really well, just give it a good clean.
 They can be round, square, or rectangular in shape.

-• TRAYS: use a large tray that you have, it could be wood, a low-profile basket, or any beautiful tray you love.
+• TRAYS: Use a large tray that you have, it could be wood, a low-profile basket, or any beautiful tray you love.

 1. Variety Of Meats